A Message from CCFB about COVID-19

-We are open and keeping health & safety as our top priority.
+We continue to keep health & safety a top priority.

 The Chester County Food Bank provides an essential service to the community and we will continue to do so taking the recommended COVID-19 precautionary measures for the health and safety of our staff, volunteers, partners and the community.
 CCFB is a partner with the Chester County Health Department and will continue to follow their recommendations as the authority on this situation.

 Chester County Food Bank has increased cleaning frequency, especially around areas of high traffic (volunteer areas, meeting rooms, bathrooms, food areas).
 We encourage everyone to follow these best practices to help keep yourself and others healthy.
 Please refer to the Chester County Health Department for the latest updates.